abramburrows/FourCastNet_with_JupyterLabs/Detailed.md

 ## SDSU FourCastNet

-### Step 1: Get Access to Nautlis Portal
+### Get Access to Nautilus Portal

-Send in a request to SDSU Research Software Engineer Team to get approval to work on this project.
+Send in a request to the SDSU Research Software Engineer Team to get approval to work on this project.
 Once you have approval,
-1. Log in to the Nautilus Portal located here with your SDSUid: https://portal.nrp-nautilus.io/.
+a.
+Log in to the Nautilus Portal located here with your SDSUid: https://portal.nrp-nautilus.io/.
 (Detailed instructions with screen grabs are available at Tutorials for getting access are found in SDSU's Software Factory page: https://sdsu-research-ci.github.io/softwarefactory/gettingaccess.)
   ![image](https://github.com/user-attachments/assets/77556125-fc56-4140-ab71-113c409f04bb)

-2. Notify SDSU IT team and request to be added to the **sdsu-shen-climate-lab namespace**
+b.
+Notify SDSU IT team and request to be added to the **sdsu-shen-climate-lab namespace**
-3. Install the "kubectl" tool for working with Nautilus: https://kubernetes.io/docs/tasks/tools/
+c.
+Install the "kubectl" tool for working with Nautilus: https://kubernetes.io/docs/tasks/tools/

-a.
-Select Instructions based on your computers operating system
+i.
+Select Instructions based on your computer's operating system
   ![image](https://github.com/user-attachments/assets/84c59ade-3ca5-4c98-9cb8-6fd56adf4e4f)

-b.
+ii.
 Verify kubectl configurations

-### Step 2: Create Your Own Image
+### Create Your Own Image

 1. Copy jupyter-pod-L40.yaml and jupyter-volume.yaml from https://github.com/SDSU-Research-CI/shen-climate-lab/tree/main/jupyterhub.
   a.
 Open jupyter-volume.yaml and set your volume name on Line 5.